Choosing From the Solmar Resorts of Los Cabos

 Solmar Resort

-This is the most modest of the three resorts fanning out from the Los Cabos Arch, but again it’s on the same fine stretch of beach and sea, which is wide and welcoming.
-You won’t have to downgrade your room space either: the smallest rooms are 600 square feet and it’s a minor difference to upgrade to the deluxe room, which is the size of a city apartment at more than 1,000 square feet.
-All rooms have a kitchenette and sofa bed.
+This is the most modest of the three resorts around the corner from the Los Cabos Arch, with less marble, more commercial tile in the rooms, but again it’s on the same fine stretch of beach and sea, which is wide and welcoming.
+You won’t have to downgrade your room space either: the smallest studio rooms are 600 square feet and it’s a minor difference to upgrade to the deluxe room, which is the size of a city apartment at more than 1,000 square feet.

 Land's End beach in front of Solmar Resort

-If you’re looking for something less flashy, this is the kind of low-key beach resort that used to be more common throughout the vacation getaway spots 50 years ago: low-slung buildings, one pool, and a bar/restaurant in a shaded palapa area.
+If you’re looking for something less flashy, this is the kind of low-key beach resort that used to be more common throughout the vacation getaway spots 50 years ago: low-slung buildings, one pool area, and a bar/restaurant in a shaded palapa area.
 For rates that won’t break the bank.
 Hey, what else do you need really if you’re looking for relaxation in the sun?

 Grand Solmar at Rancho San Lucas

-All the Solmar resorts include parking and WiFi in the rates, though you will have to tack on the usual hefty Mexican lodging taxes.
+All the Solmar resorts include parking and Wi-Fi in the rates, though you will have to tack on the usual hefty Mexican lodging taxes.
 See the official website for more info.
 Book direct there or check online at Expedia.

 Add Comment